armijnhemel/binaryanalysis-ng/src/identification/README.md

 directly would also work, but there might be some false positives.
 By weeding out unwanted data first false positives are reduced.

-## Meilisearch in BANG

-The program `bang_identification_meilisearch.py` is a proof of concept to show how Meilisearch can work in conjunction with BANG.
-Currently it only works with ELF binaries.

-A database for Meilisearch can be populated (from source code) using the scripts in the `maintenance/meilisearch` directory.
-This database can then be queried when analyzing results obtained with BANG.

-The Meilisearch database script extracts strings, function names and variable names to put into Meilisearch.
-The search script only uses the strings.

-This method is very noisy due to how Meilisearch works, so it is not recommended for use except as a last resort.

-To enable make sure to install the right packages (via `analysis.nix` and `maintenance.nix`), as they are not installed by default.

 ## VulnerableCode in BANG

 Data in VulnerableCode can be accessed via a Web API.
 Code that wraps around